fxboxed/eugo/content/belgium/cities/bruges/_index.md

 > Bruges’ ever-changing weather adds to its charm.
 Whether it’s the golden glow of summer sunsets or the crisp air of a winter morning, there’s always something magical about the city’s atmosphere.

-For more insights into Bruges’ historical weather patterns, check out [recent temperature highs and lows](https://www.timeanddate.com/weather/belgium/bruges/historic).
+For more insights into Bruges’ historical weather patterns, check out recent temperature highs and lows

 ## Romantic Experiences for Couples in Bruges